cdunklau/attics/docs/themes.rst

 ``index.html``
     Jinja2 template which defines the layout of the pages themselves.

-``style.css``
-    A "dynamic" stylesheet that responds to user-configured values for colors, lengths, and image URLs.

-All other files in the folder will be copied to the assets directory in the output path unless overridden by user settings.
+All other files in the folder which are registered in the config file will be copied to the assets directory in the output path unless overridden by user settings.

 Here is an example of the structure of a typical theme::

     theme_name/
     │
     ├── theme.ini
-    ├── index.html
+    ├── layout.html
     ├── style.css
     └── biglogo.png